This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Healthy Chocolate Protein Bars are made with 6 real food ingredients and no added sugar.
 The perfect low calorie and gluten free protein snack that’s simple to make and a treat even picky eaters will love!

-One of my favorite recipes from my cookbook are my homemade protein bars.
-I consistently have women writing to tell me how much they and their family love that recipe!
+One of my favorite recipes from my low calorie cookbook are my homemade protein bars.
+I consistently have women writing to tell me how much they and their family love my low fat protein bar recipe!

 Healthy Chocolate Protein Bars are made with 6 real food ingredients and no added sugar.
 The perfect low calorie and gluten free protein snack that's simple to make and a treat even picky eaters will love!